How to Care for Newly Poured Concrete

 Many homeowners make simple mistakes that can compromise the strength and appearance of their concrete.
 Avoid walking or driving on fresh concrete for at least 48 hours.
 Don’t let it dry out prematurely by skipping regular moistening, and never apply sealers too early, as this can trap moisture inside.
 Also, resist the urge to add finishing touches or modifications during the curing period, as this can cause surface damage or uneven curing.

-Do You Need Concrete Poured in Southwest Michigan?
+Do You Need Concrete Poured in Southwest MICHIGAN?

 If you have a job that requires a concrete pour in Kalamazoo, Plainwell, Benton Harbor, or South Haven, MI, contact us at Box Concrete.
 We can get our ready-mix to your job and even supply you with pump trucks that fit the tightest spaces.